nashebismaily/deep-learning-live-feed-object-detection/README.md

     /root/photos/image6.jpg
     ...
     ```
+6. Update the object definition files:

+    * If you plan on running this on the command line

+    ```
+    deep-learning-live-feed-object-detection/model/yolov/object.data

+    classes:    number of labels (from objects.names)
+    # Leave everything else as is
+    ```

+    * If you plan on running this in PyCharm
+    ```
+    deep-learning-live-feed-object-detection/model/yolov/object_ide.data

+    classes:    number of labels (from objects.names)
+    train:      full/absolute path to train.txt
+    valid:      full/absolute path to test.txt
+    names:      full/absolute path to objects.names
+    backup:     full/absolute path to weights directory
+    ```

-6. Download and install darknet to help model training
+7. Download and install darknet to help model training

     ```
     cd /root #Or any other directory